microsoft/demikernel/BUILDING.md

 ### Single Sender & Receiver Test

+The testpmd executable can be found in your build directory: `build/ExternalProject/dpdk/bin/testpmd`

 Use the following on `cassance` and `hightent` to test DPDK with `testpmd`:

 Sender (`cassance.southcentralus.cloudapp.azure.com`):